kaynhelga9/mekong/README.md

 - **Admin Dashboard:** Manage products, categories, users, and orders from an admin interface.
 - **Responsive Design:** Optimized for both desktop and mobile devices.

-## Usage

-- Clone this repository
-- Run `npm run dev` to start the backend and frontend servers

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.